 If you drive several hours south from Bangkok - and can avoid the temptations of Pattaya on the way - you'll eventually end up at the beaches and industrial estates of Rayong.
 But are there any schools for teachers?

-Last updated in 2017 by Mike
+Last updated in 2018 by Jay

 Apparently the food is amazing, the scenery is breathtaking and Roi Et has some of the friendliest Thai people you could wish to meet.
 If it's got plenty of teaching jobs, then this could be one heck of a place to be.

-Last updated in 2017 by Alec
+Last updated in 2018 by Vern

 I don't think I've ever met a teacher who has taught in Sakhon Nakhon.
 It wouldn't be at the top of many people's dream destination list but come on guys!
 It's in North East Thailand.
 It's probably great!